Maduka Okoye: International career

 Nigerian National Team, Gernot Rohr, hinted that he is shifting his focus to Maduka as he looks to solve the goalkeeping crisis that has rocked his team since Carl Ikeme quit due to illness.

-On 14 August 2019, Rohr invited Maduka for a friendly against Ukraine, that will be played on 10 September 2019 in Dnipro-Arena.
+On 14 August 2019, Rohr invited Maduka for the friendly against Ukraine, played on 10 September 2019 in Dnipro-Arena.

 On 13 October 2019, he made his international debut as a substitute in a friendly match against Brazil ending 1–1.

-On 25 December 2021, He was shortlisted in 2021 AFCON Nations Cup by Caretaker Coach Eguavoen as part of the 28-Man Nigeria Squad.
+On 25 December 2021, he was shortlisted in 2021 AFCON Nations Cup by caretaker manager Eguavoen as part of the 28-man Nigeria Squad.